Xovesh/python-exercises/Trees/README.md

     ![Screenshot](githubpictures/spread.png)

-- Prefix: Returns a boolean Truee if the tree1 is a prefix of tree2:
+- Prefix: Returns True if one tree is a prefix of other:

+    Example of a tree that is a prefix of other:
     ![Screenshot](githubpictures/prefix.png)